jazio/europa-demo/README.md

 The project provides the following setup:

-- Site A: produces content
+- Site RTD: produces content
-- Site B: produces and consumes content
+- Site AGRI: produces and consumes content
-- Site C: consumes content
+- Site ENERGY: consumes content

 Content will be saved in RDF triples in order to enhance interoperability with other semantic data sources provided by the European Commission.